History of Kazakhstan

 The territory of Kazakhstan has come to be mastered by man nearly a million years ago.
 As early as the age of Lower Paleolithic the ancient man settled down on these Karatau lands fit for normal life, rich with game and wild fruit.
 It is there that they have found ancient settlements of Stone Age.
 By and by, in the centuries of Middle and Upper Paleolithic the man came to master Central and Eastern Kazakhstan and Mangyshlak area.

 As have been shown by excavations of the Neolithic settlement Botay in the North Kazakhstan, Kazakhstan constitutes the area of horse-mastering (breeding) and that of formation of nomad civilizations.
-Archeologists revealed dwellings, numerous hand-made articles of stone and ivory which present the ancient history and archeology of Kazakhstan in the Stone epoch in an altogether new way.
+Archeologists revealed dwellings, numerous hand-made articles of stone and ivory which present the ancient history of Kazakhstan in the Stone epoch in an altogether new way.

 As early as the Bronze Age, some four millennia ago, the territory of Kazakhstan was inhabited by tribes of the so called Andron and Begazy-Dandybay culture.
 They were engaged in farming and cattle-breeding, they were fine warriors who handled combat chariots marvelously.
 To this day we can see images of chariots drawn on rocks where ancient people would arrange their tribal temples and sanctuaries with the firmament as their natural cover.
 On the surfaces of black cliffs burnt with the sun people would chisel out scenes of dances, images of sun-headed deities, mighty camels and bulls as impersonations of ancient gods.